 A-League: Melbourne Victory v Sydney

-Melbourne Victory host Sydney FC in Round 25 of the 2013-14 A-League season at AAMI Park on Saturday March 29.
+Melbourne Victory and Sydney FC will meet in Round 16 of the 2013-14 A-League season at Etihad Stadium on Sunday, January 26 at 5pm AEDT.

 Head-to-head: